Canon 1D X Mark II vs 250D

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the 250D are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon 250D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.